-One important distinguishing feature of each roller is the “nap,” the length of its fibers.
+One important distinguishing feature to think about when choosing the right roller sleeve is the “nap.”
+This is referring to the length of its fibers.
 Different naps are recommended for applying different materials.

 Tim Bales, owner of Bales Concrete LLC, offers several recommendations: “For countertops, use a lint-free short-nap roller (1/4-inch to 1/2-inch).
 A longer nap is best for sealing textured or stamped concrete.
 A good rule of thumb for roller covers is the smoother the surface, the shorter the nap.”

-Jason Geiser, owner of Deco-Crete Supply, also uses a long nap (1 1/4 inches to 1 1/2 inches) on textured and stamped concrete.
+Jason Geiser, owner of Deco-Crete Supply based in Orrville, Ohio, also uses a long nap (1 1/4 inches to 1 1/2 inches) on textured and stamped concrete.
 “The longer nap ensures that you’re getting the product all the way into the textured slab.
 Rolling also tends to pull the sealant from low spots where it wants to pool.”

 What else should concrete artisans watch out for when wielding rollers?
 “When applying liquid sealers, dyes and stains with rollers, the biggest issue is lap lines,” says Sullivan.
 “Lap lines tend to occur when there is too much product on the roller sleeve, which forces more fluid to the outer edges as you roll.
 If you’re going to use a roller for stains or dyes, a high-quality, tapered-edge roller sleeve is best.
 It’s also important to follow the manufacturers’ guidelines and use a light touch.”

-“With textured work, you can either roll or you can spray first and then back-roll,” says Jason Geiser, owner of Deco-Crete Supply, based in Orrville, Ohio.
+“With textured work, you can either roll or you can spray first and then back-roll,” says Geiser.
 “With stamped concrete, I always spray and back-roll.
 Since the roller isn’t saturated when you’re back-rolling, leaving roller marks is less of an issue.”

-Another common mistake, says Sullivan, is using rollers to apply acid stain.
+Another common mistake with choosing the right roller sleeve, says Sullivan, is using rollers to apply acid stain.
 Don’t.
 “The inherent problem of leaving lines when rolling is exacerbated when the lines actually penetrate into the concrete, which is what acid stains are supposed to do.”

 “You want an acid stain finish to look natural,” says Tom Ralston, president of Tom Ralston Concrete, Santa Cruz, Calif.
 “Rolling makes it look man-made or contrived.
 Rolling acid stain essentially reduces the finished result from a deep three-dimensional look that draws the eye into the concrete to a flat two-dimensional appearance.”

-If you are planning to roll sealer onto concrete, weather conditions should always be considered, says Sealant Depot owner Don Schmitt.
+If you’re planning to roll sealer onto concrete, weather conditions should always be considered, says Sealant Depot owner Don Schmitt.
 “Roller lines often happen because the sealant is drying too fast.
-With most sealants, we would recommend a maximum of 80 F and a minimum of 50 F.”
+With most sealants, we would recommend a maximum of 80 degrees F and a minimum of 50 F.”